K3VRAL/codesu/readme.md

 # Codesu

 Inspired by Brainfuck but not a carbon copy.
 You use the osu!editor in order to code.
 It only uses the Y values of every object so the X values will not affect the outcome of the program.
-The time value, however, needs to be in order or the code break.
+This was done so to prevent movement in osu!ctb.
+I haven't tested this for osu!std, osu!taiko and (I guess this will not work for) osu!mania.
+The time value, however, needs to be in order or the code will operate differently than how you expected it to.

 # How to use

 `dotnet run --project cproject.csproj [file]`

+Where `[file]` is exchanged for the `.osu` file that you programmed.

 You can also use arguments to get more or less information:

 Debugging: `-d`

 Ignores warnings: `-i`

 Steps: `-s`

 Displays all and sorted items: `-a`

 # How it works